kuzudb/kuzudb.github.io/docs/client-apis/cpp-api/query-result.md

 nav_order: 43
 ---

-# Query result, tuple & summary
+# QueryResult, FlatTuple, and QuerySummary
 QueryResult captures all information related to the execution of a query.
 Each returned tuple is wrapped into a FlatTuple where each entry is wrapped as a ResultValue.

 ## Example
 ```